duxklr/DHCPACK-Logger-and-Infoblox-Lease-Updater/README.md

 Upon starting, the script also opens the database 'dhcpdb', looking for three
 tables: 'clients', 'history', and 'tempMacs'.
-If the script cannot find these tables, it executes queries for creating them.
+If the script cannot find these tables, it will create them.
 These three tables are formatted as follows:

 	clients (
 		id INTEGER PRIMARY KEY